yaz62/mysite/content/posts/prove-meridians-are-geodesics/index.md

 It is amazing to me how working out a simple proof led to a journey of discovering a missing part in my knowledge, which in the end also deepened my understanding of the relationship between geodesics and parallel transport.
 The fact that the constant speed condition emerges naturally from the parallel transport requirement really ties everything together elegantly.

 What's more amazing to me is the role of LLMs.
 ChatGPT 4o did mention arclength parametrization at first, but it didn't show this was the key to the puzzle, and instead gave me some hand-waving explanations.
 Claude failed to provide the answer too, and got the same confusion as I did, but still played the role of a "math buddy" exploring the problem with me.
 It noticed the algebraic connection of the equation to constant speed, which eventually became our "eureka!" moment.
-This experience of collaborative exploration brought more dopamine than the answer itself.
+This experience of collaborative exploration brought more satisfaction than the answer itself.
 Of course, if I had used ChatGPT o4-mini in the first place, I might have saved a few hours, but I think it would have been way less fun.